 One of the prominent supporters of utilitarianism Henry Sidgwick described the main features and types of hedonism in the 19th century.
 He differentiated ethical and psychological hedonism.
 Psychological hedonism is supposed to be a natural desire of a human being to provide her life with pleasure.
 No one wants to live in poverty and misery.
-Every living organism requires pleasure.
+Every living organism requires comfort.
 What is more, people strive to increase the quantity of their pleasure.
-It is possible to say that the only motivation of human activity is the increase of pleasure and reduction of pain and disappointment.
-Ethical hedonism is based on the belief that a human being should long for pleasure.
+It is possible to say that the only motivation of human activity is the increase of happiness and reduction of pain and disappointment.
+Ethical hedonism is based on the belief that a person should long for pleasure.
 She should long for her personal or universal pleasure.
 In simple words, ethical hedonism is a more altruistic position.

 I dare say that hedonism is a very controversial and complex branch of ethics.
 On the one hand, a human being is satisfied when she has unlimited access towards the required goods.
 On the contrary, a person can be tired of the excess of pleasure.
 Although she has everything, she is dissatisfied.
 Thus, according to Epicurus, one should limit himself to obtain more satisfaction and pleasure.
 This old statement is relevant today.
 Many people notice that previous generations were much happier though they were poorer and suffered from the lack of technologies and essential goods and services.
 For instance, our parents were more satisfied through they did not possess smartphones, computers and brand new technologies.
 They were satisfied with the simple things they had.
 They were more open and communicative.
 Human relations were tighter.
 One can claim that people become more selfish and egotistic with every new generation.
 They possess more material values but they are becoming less and less happy.